engingonul/campaign-module/README.md

 4. Execute jar file using "java -jar campaign-module-1.0-SNAPSHOT-shaded.jar"

 Notes :
-* Java execution command should be run in containing directory in order to read input.txt file without error.
+* Java execution command should be run in containing directory in order to read input.txt file without errors.
 * input.txt can be modified for different scenarios.